IBM/datascienceontology-frontend/assets/pages/about.md

 title: About the Data Science Ontology
 ---

-The Data Science Ontology is a research project of [IBM Research](http://www.research.ibm.com/cognitive-computing/) and [Stanford University Statistics](https://statistics.stanford.edu/).
-It belongs to the larger Open Discovery project, which aims to improve the efficiency and transparency of collaborative, data-driven science.
+The Data Science Ontology is a research project of [IBM Research AI](https://www.research.ibm.com/artificial-intelligence/) and [Stanford University Statistics](https://statistics.stanford.edu/).
+Its long-term objective is to improve the efficiency and transparency of collaborative, data-driven science.

 To learn more about the ontology, see the [Help](/help) section.